 Like birth doulas, who help a mother during birth, postpartum doulas aim to empower and support mothers during a vulnerable time in their lives.

 But in America and other western nations where mothers no longer have that built-in community, women are hoping to make doula services more accessible, and suggest we need to stop acting like hiring a doula is akin to hiring a housekeeper and incorporate the service into health care funding.
-"It seems like a luxury, but for many cultures it [postnatal care] was just a necessity, and I think we need to start looking at it like that too," Shelley McClure, a postnatal doula and educator in Australia tells ABC News.
+"It seems like a luxury, but for many cultures [postnatal care] was just a necessity, and I think we need to start looking at it like that too," Shelley McClure, a postnatal doula and educator in Australia told ABC News.

 One of McClure's clients, Taycee-Lee Jones, decided to pay for a postpartum doula after welcoming her fourth baby.
 Paying McClure to help her wasn't a luxury.
 It was what she needed to do to survive as her partner had to go back to work quickly.
 "We don't have that support that we used to have from our community.
 We don't have sisters and aunties all coming to provide that support," she says.
 "Shelley as a postpartum doula, came around, brought food, did my dishes, gave me a foot rub, checked in with how I was doing," she explains, suggesting that the kind of in-home care she received from Shelley could help prevent postpartum depression and should be standard.

 Shannon Sproule, a postpartum doula with Full Circle Birth Collective in Edmonton, Canada, agrees.
-She tells Global News her packages start at $120 for one four-hour session of in-home postpartum care.
+She told Global News her packages start at $120 for one four-hour session of in-home postpartum care.
 She recognizes that not everyone can afford that, and believed the future of postpartum care needs to include access to doulas through public programs.

 "I think as the medical community starts to awaken to the idea that this is a really vulnerable time for parents and we need to support them better and more frequently during the 12 weeks postpartum, it will become more accessible," Sproule explains.